 Before you apply for any grant, complete the following steps that are not within the GATA or IDHS systems:

 - Ensure you have a federal employer identification number (FEIN) for your business entity.
 To get a FEIN, go to the IRS website section for FEIN numbers, https://www.irs.gov/businesses/small-businesses-self-employed/apply-for-an-employer-identification-number-ein-online .

 - Ensure you have a current SAM Account.
 This must be renewed/updated yearly.
-It will also verify DUNs information, so make sure that information is current, first.
-For a SAM account, go to sam.gov .You will get a SAM CAGE code that you will report in your GATA registration.The questions asked by SAM.gov will involve knowledge of your financial operations and the appropriate staff should be involved in the registration and updating process.
+For a SAM account, go to sam.gov .You will get a Unique Entity Identifier (UEI) that you will report in your GATA registration.The questions asked by SAM.gov will involve knowledge of your financial operations and the appropriate staff should be involved in the registration and updating process.